 Intravenous (IV) Methylprednisolone (Solu-medrol)

-Methylprednisolone is part of a potent class of anti-inflammatory agents, known as corticosteroids.
+Methylprednisolone is strong medicine that reduces inflammation in the body.
+It belongs to a group of medicines called corticosteroids.
 Corticosteroids are used to treat many inflammatory diseases.
-For example, the corticosteroid prednisone is commonly used to treat rheumatoid arthritis, lupus, vasculitis, dermatomyositis, and many other conditions.
-Methylprednisolone is similar to prednisone but can be given at higher doses as an infusion into a vein (intravenous, IV) for treatment of severe inflammation.
-Examples of conditions where IV methylprednisolone is routinely used include lupus affecting the kidneys or brain and some types of vasculitis.
-IV methylprednisolone is also given as a “pre-medication” in lower doses to prevent infusion reactions to other medications such as rituximab.
+For example, the corticosteroid, prednisone, is commonly used to treat rheumatoid arthritis, lupus, vasculitis, dermatomyositis, and many other conditions.
+Methylprednisolone is like prednisone but can be given in liquid forms at higher doses into a vein (intravenous, IV) for treatment of severe inflammation.
+Examples of conditions where IV methylprednisolone may be used include lupus affecting the kidneys or brain, vasculitis and other serious autoimmune conditions.
+IV methylprednisolone is also given as a “pre-medication” at lower doses to prevent infusion reactions to other medications such as rituximab.

-IV methylprednisolone is administered in a hospital or outpatient infusion center.
-First, an IV is placed (usually in the arm) and then the medication will be infused over one to three hours under the supervision of health care providers.
-The dosage and length of time of the infusion will be determined by your doctor.
-Some people require slower infusions if they experience side effects during the infusion.
+IV methylprednisolone is given in a hospital or outpatient infusion center.
+First, a small needle is inserted into a vein (usually in your arm) and then the medication will be given over a period of time in which you are monitored.
+The dosage and length of time of the infusion will be determined by your rheumatology team.

 Side Effects

-Methylprednisolone can cause short-term and long-term side effects.
-Side effects that can occur during or shortly after an infusion include blood-pressure changes, heart rate changes, irregular heart rate, electrolyte imbalances, elevated blood sugar, flushing of the skin, sweating, metallic taste, difficulty sleeping, mood or behavior changes, psychosis, seizures, increased susceptibility to infection, and anaphylaxis (serious allergic reaction).
+Methylprednisolone can cause side effects that can occur during or shortly after an infusion, including changes in blood pressure or heart rate, electrolyte imbalances, high blood sugar, flushing or sweating, metallic taste, difficulty sleeping, mood or behavior changes (feeling anxious), psychosis, seizures and increased susceptibility to infection.
+Rare, but serious reactions can include severe allergic reactions (anaphylaxis).

 Tell Your Rheumatology Provider

-Updated February 2022 by the American College of Rheumatology Communications and Marketing Committee.
+Updated January 2026 by Nina Couette, DO, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.